mr1hm/laravel-1/README.md

 ### The Control Flow

-Once a request is sent to a `route`, the `route` will call a method within the `UsersApiController`.
+Once a request is triggers a `route`, the `route` will call a method within the `UsersApiController`.
 The method will then validate required fields and then create a new user instance as defined by the `Users` model.

 #### `GET /api/users`